openzipkin/brave-example/webmvc4-boot/README.md

 ## WebMVC 4 Boot Example

-Instead of servlet, this uses Spring Boot to create a self-contained application.
+Instead of servlet, this uses Spring Boot 1.5 to create a self-contained application that runs Spring WebMVC 4 controllers.

 *   brave.webmvc.Frontend and Backend : Rest controllers with no tracing configuration
 *   brave.webmvc.TracingConfiguration : This adds tracing by configuring the tracer, server and client tracing interceptors.